elolelo/FinalPokerSolution/README.md

 3. This program is case -sensitive.
 Enter Upper cases only

-4.Not accounting for ace-to-five low rules
+4. Not accounting for ace-to-five low rules

 Steps: